Dr. Lech S. Borkowski

 In February 2012, a provocation was carried out in the Elementary School at Truskawkowa Street in Zielona Góra.
 An attempt was made to arrange a situation in such way that it would be viewed as a conflict between us and other parents and to blame us for firing of the class teacher.
 LSB wrote a letter to the director of the School Witold Gołdyński.
 Here it is in its entirety.

-During the school day on February 7, 2012, my daughter learned that some children from her class have some very vague reservations.
+During the school day on February 7, 2012, my daughter learned that some children from her class have some very vague reservations towards her.
 A suggestion has been made that these nebulous remarks would lead to removing her from the function of the class president.
 I have never heard of a change of class president in the middle of a school year.
 It is hard to believe that it is the children themselves who thought up the idea of removing the class president.
 I would rather guess it is a result of parents’ action.

 At the beginning of the English lesson the student Wiktora Krawiec announced that the pupils of the class V-a should express an opinion in writing, whether they like the behaviour of my daughter […] or not.
 According to the announcement the opinion should be brought to the weekly discussion class tomorrow, February 8, 2012, led by teacher serving as the class tutor.
 According to my daughter, the announcement’s appeared to have been made as a result of instruction issued by the class tutor Ms Grzesiak.
 I would like therefore to ask the question, whether Wiktoria Krawiec’s announcement was indeed made following instruction of Ms Grzesiak?
 I would like to receive an answer to this question.